DataDog/the-monitor/cassandra/how_to_monitor_cassandra_performance_metrics.md

-*This post is part 1 of a 3-part series about monitoring Apache Cassandra.
+*This post is part 1 of a 3-part series about monitoring Apache Cassandra performance.
 [Part 2](https://www.datadoghq.com/blog/how-to-collect-cassandra-metrics/) is about collecting metrics from Cassandra, and [Part 3](https://www.datadoghq.com/blog/monitoring-cassandra-with-datadog/) details how to monitor Cassandra with Datadog.*

 ## What is Cassandra?